JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 The second difference between classical and recent experiments is the length of the genomic region across which mutation rates might vary.
 Luria & Delbruck found that the mutation rate of a single gene (that for a receptor protein) did not increase under positive selection.
 Martincorena & Monroe, on the other hand, found that mutation rates vary across many genes at once.
 One of the key epigenetic marks that could decrease mutation rates, for example, is shared by at least 15% of the Arabidopsis genome.

 ## Tuning the mutation rate of many genes at once
 Both Luria & Delbruck and the genomic data are therefore consistent with the idea that mutation rates vary across the genome, but not on a gene-by-gene basis.
-This is important, because it addresses the theoretical concern that selection is too weak to tune the mutation rates of individual genes.
+This is important, because it addresses the earlier theoretical concern that selection is too weak to tune the mutation rates of individual genes.
-In general, selection is strong enough to establish a trait if its <span style="color:green">fitness advantage </span> overcomes other evolutionary forces[^6], in particular <span style="color:red">genetic drift</span> (evolution by chance):
+In general, selection is strong enough to establish a trait if its <span style="color:green">fitness advantage </span> overcomes other evolutionary forces[^6], in particular <span style="color:red">genetic drift</span> (evolution by chance).
+We need:
 <p align="center">
 	<span style="color:green">advantage</span>  > <span style="color:red"> genetic drift</span>
 </p>

 [^6]: That's right, natural selection is not the only cause of evolution.
 [Genetic drift](https://en.wikipedia.org/wiki/Genetic_drift) is real, and it limits the efficiency of natural selection.
-Analogy: machine learning with noisy labels or rewards.
-The noise can limit and even completely stall learning, especially for parameters that only have a smal influence on performance.
+Think of machine learning with noisy labels or rewards.
+The noise can limit and even completely stall learning, especially for parameters that, ---like most genes--- only have a smal influence on performance.

 Genetic drift is stronger in small populations, just like chance plays a larger role in determining the average outcome of, say, 10 versus 10000 coin tosses.
 Specifically, the strength of genetic drift is assumed to be proportional to the inverse population size[^7]:
 <p align="center">